Shanghai, China: April 2010

 Above: The massive World Expo site was still under construction whilst our global explorer was in Shanghai, so he had to make do with a visit to an exhibit about the construction, including this scale model of the site – The red building in the centre to the right side of the river is the Chinese Pavillion

 Below: There are going to be 186 pavillions representing countries all over the world when the Expo opens on 1st May 2010.
-Here are six examples… you can see all of them at the World Expo Official Web Site or the China Daily News Expo Site.
+Here are six examples… you can see all of them at the China Daily News Expo Site.
 In the top row, Australia (left) and Denmark (right).
 In the centre row, Estonia (left) and France (right) and in the bottom row, Pakistan (left) and Saudi Arabia (right)